HLammers/cybo-drummer/README.md

 ##### PRG 5/5 – Program: Bank Select
 ###### p1 to p6 msb / lsb
 * Optionally set a bank select value (1 to 16,384) which will be sent to a device assigned to a particular port
-* Bank select uses two MIDI CC messages (MSB on CC 0 and LSB on CC 32, both allowing values 0 to 127) to allow more than 128 values: a ‘most significant byte’ (msb) or coarse select and a ‘least significant byte’ or fine select
+* Bank select uses two MIDI CC messages (MSB on CC 0 and LSB on CC 32, both allowing values 0 to 127) to allow more than 128 values: a ‘most significant byte’ (MSB) or coarse select and a ‘least significant byte’ (LSB) or fine select
 * Select ‘___’ to not send a bank select message – if LSB is set to a value and MSB is not, only LSB is sent (and vice versa)
 * Bank select messages are sent on router program change (before sending program change, if assigned)
 > [!NOTE]